FrancesCoronel/personal-website-v3/_posts/2015-10-21-my-designlab-experience.md

 - Swag\[/caption\]

 I received a few items in the mail August 31st - ooh la la.
-The book “Steal Like An Artist” was included as part of the package and even though I had read it already, it was nice having a physical copy.
+The book "Steal Like An Artist" was included as part of the package and even though I had read it already, it was nice having a physical copy.
 Even my mom ended up reading it and will quote from the book now and then.